Bacterial patterns: Patterns in bacterial colonies

 A complete morphological diagram can then be drawn by varying growth conditions.

 These different morphologies can be obtained from a reaction-diffusion model.
 This kind of model is useful to assess which mechanisms are relevant for the different morphologies.
 The complete morphological diagram can be obtained by using two fields, density of bacteria and nutrient concentration, and taking into account that bacteria can increase motility in response to adverse external conditions.
 That means that diffusion in the medium and the response of bacteria are the relevant factors in this particular case.

+Patterns of swimming bacteria

+Motile bacteria can migrate along chemical gradients in a process termed chemotaxis.
+Under various conditions bacteria can also modulate their local environment.
+By doing so, they self-generate chemical gradients, and by following these gradients, self-attraction between neighboring cells emerges, leading to positive feedback and to the formation of macroscopic patterns.
+Such large scale condensation has been observed through secretion of attractant molecules and removal of repellent molecules, and appear to be beneficial for bacteria during stress.

+Mathematical modeling of such pattern formation is often done by modifying the Keller-Segel equations.
+Typically, a set of non-linear partial differential equations are used to model the bacterial behavior and the chemical environment to which they respond (reaction-diffusion equations).